 5. Sheraton Gateway LAX

 There’s a Sheraton, Westin, and Four Points in addition to a Marriott at LAX.
 All are part of the Bonvoy loyalty scheme.
-The best on-airport hotel at LAX is really between the Sheraton Gateway and the airport Marriott, but we feel the Sheraton is the best of these two options because of its club lounge, pool and general ambience as well as having an excellent on-site restaurant.
+The best on-airport hotel at LAX is really between the Sheraton Gateway and the airport Marriott, but we feel the Sheraton is the best of these two options because of its club lounge, pool, and general ambiance as well as having an excellent on-site restaurant.

-The Sheraton Gateway was recently refurbished, with a $43 million upgrade to its guest rooms, lobby, public spaces and restaurants.
+The Sheraton Gateway was recently refurbished, with a $43 million USD upgrade to its guest rooms, lobby, public spaces, and restaurants.
 It is now stunning and is also one of the closest hotels to LAX, so close that you can walk there from the airport.
 This is a major advantage if you don’t like waiting around for shuttles.